NegInfinity/ProjectExodus/README.md

 On unreal side simply find "Import" button in the tool bar, and select the \*.json file you exported with it.

+In situation where you exported current scene only, the scene will be exported into current unreal scene and merged with it.
+However, if your scene contains terrain, it will be imported as a scene file, which will be located at /Import/<UnityProjectName>/<SceneName>.
+When this happens, you'll see a warning, and request to wait till shader compilation is done.
+Wait till shaders finish compiling, then head to the location of the scene file and open it.

+In situation where you exported multiple scenes, the exporter/importer will try to store them within paths similar to those used in unity.
+Meaning the imported scene content should be under /Import/<UnityPorjectName>/ and then in whatever unity folder path you used.

 ## What's supported and limitations

 The plugin will rebuild current scene or scenes, will convert static meshes, and will *attempt* to convert terrain, landscapes, and skeletal meshes to unreal format.
 The plugin will also attempt to recreate materials.